Learning by Semantic Similarity Makes Abstractive Summarization Better: Introduction

 Text summarization is a process of automatically generating a compact summary from a document while minimizing the loss of important information.
 There are two dominant methods for text summarization- namely \textit{Extractive} and \textit{Abstractive}.
 Extractive summarization is a method of creating summaries by extracting important parts from the document \citep{zhang-etal-2018-neural, narayan2018ranking, liu-lapata-2019-text}, whereas abstractive summarization is more like generating sentences using salient information from the document \citep{see2017get, paulus2018deep, lewis2019bart}.

-We mainly focus on abstractive summarization rather than extractive summarization.
-For abstractive summarization, supervised learning model and reinforcement learning (RL) model are widely used.
+For abstractive summarization, reinforcement learning (RL) and supervised learning model are widely used.
+Reinforcement Learning (RL) based models, using ROUGE metric \cite{paulus2018deep} or neural network \cite{boehm_emnlp2019_summary_reward} as reward, showed remarkable performance.
+However, the optimization is slow and requires considerable computational effort to converge \citep{chen2018adversarial, gehrmann-etal-2018-bottom}.
 The supervised learning approach is straight-forward and requires relatively less time to train \cite{you-etal-2019-improving, gehrmann-etal-2018-bottom}.
-However, the existing supervised learning model has the risk of mishandling potentially valid summaries by considering them as wrong predictions.
-Potentially valid summaries are semantically analogous to reference summaries, and they are often found by arranging or replacing tokens with a synonym from the reference summary.
-Since existing supervised learning models are trained to reproduce the reference summary exactly, producing analogous summaries will count toward wrong prediction and this phenomenon will eventually harm the training process.

-To alleviate this problem, many Reinforcement Learning (RL) based models are proposed \citep{paulus2018deep, boehm_emnlp2019_summary_reward}.
-RL-based models, using ROUGE metric \cite{paulus2018deep} or neural network \cite{boehm_emnlp2019_summary_reward} as reward, showed remarkable performance.
-However, the optimization is slow and requires considerable computational effort to converge \citep{chen2018adversarial, gehrmann-etal-2018-bottom}.

-Recently, large-scale pre-trained language models (LM), such as ElMo~\cite{Peters:2018}, BERT~\cite{devlin2018bert}, GPT-2~\cite{radford2019language} and BART~\cite{lewis2019bart}, demonstrated benefits of contextualized language representations through diverse natural language processing (NLP) tasks, including text summarization \citep{liu-lapata-2019-text, zhang-etal-2019-pretraining}.
-BART, which is composed of bidirectional transformers (encoder) and auto-regressive transformers (decoder), is designed as a sequence-to-sequence model and has shown stunning performance for CNN/DailyMail dataset.
-However, since BART is trained by optimizing word-level cross-entropy loss between the reference summary and the generated summary, the model fails to consider semantically analogous summaries while training.
+Recently, large-scale pre-trained language models (LM), such as ELMo~\cite{Peters:2018}, BERT~\cite{devlin2018bert}, GPT-2~\cite{radford2019language} and BART~\cite{lewis2019bart}, demonstrated benefits of contextualized language representations through diverse natural language processing (NLP) tasks, including text summarization \citep{liu-lapata-2019-text, zhang-etal-2019-pretraining}.
+BART, which is composed of bidirectional transformers (encoder) and auto-regressive transformers (decoder), is designed as a sequence-to-sequence model and has shown advanced performance for CNN/DailyMail dataset.

-In this paper, we propose the Semantic Similarity (SemSim) strategy, which utilizes semantic distance as a loss when summarizing a text.
-By maximizing the semantic similarity between the generated and the reference summary, we develop a model that has more flexibility and reasonability in considering potentially valid summaries.
-Our approach can effectively reduce the problem that supervised learning models are faced with such as mismanagement of analogous summaries.

-In experiment on CNN/DM dataset, our model BART with the SemSim approach achieved 41.5 in ROUGE-L metric, showing better performance than our baseline model BART and the current state-of-the-art model PEGASUS \cite{zhang2019pegasus}.
-More interestingly, the human evaluation result indicates that there is a statistically significant difference between the model generated summaries and human generated reference summaries.
-Normally, a model trained on a given reference dataset cannot outperform its own reference, which corresponds to the golden-standard dataset.
-However, our experiment shows conflicting results.
-We address this phenomenon in the Discussion section, owing this improvement to the underlying pre-trained language model structure.